se-edu/se-book/designPatterns/introduction/what/text.md

 </tip-box>

 After repeated attempts at solving such problems, better solutions are discovered and refined over time.
-These solutions are known as design patterns, **a term popularized by the seminal book _Design Patterns: Elements of Reusable Object-Oriented Software_ by the so-called "Gang of Four"** (GoF) Eric Gamma, Richard Helm, Ralph Johnson,and John Vlissides
+These solutions are known as design patterns, **a term popularized by the seminal book _Design Patterns: Elements of Reusable Object-Oriented Software_ by the so-called ["Gang of Four"** (GoF) book written by Eric Gamma, Richard Helm, Ralph Johnson,and John Vlissides](https://en.wikipedia.org/wiki/Design_Patterns)

 </div>